eric-downes/20sq-blog/_posts/2024-02-07-mev-io-initial-announcement.md

 ---
 layout: post
 title: "Splitting the block"
-excerpt: "In the last months, we have been tasked with defining the mechanisms underlying MEV Protocol Protocol, a novel market design that can be realized now without changes to the Ethereum core protocol.
-As MEV Protocol Protocol is getting very close to launch, we deem it timely to offer a brief description of how it works."
+excerpt: "In the last months, we have been tasked with defining the mechanisms underlying MEV Protocol, a novel market design that can be realized now without changes to the Ethereum core protocol.
+As MEV  Protocol is getting very close to launch, we deem it timely to offer a brief description of how it works."
 author: Philipp Zahn
-categories: [MEV Protocol Protocol, ethereum, L2s, MEV Protocol, PBS, market design]
+categories: [MEV Protocol, ethereum, L2s, MEV Protocol, PBS, market design]
 date: 2024-02-07
 usemathjax: true
 ---

-In the last months, we have been tasked with defining the mechanisms underlying [MEV Protocol Protocol](https://mev.io), a novel market design that can be realized now without changes to the Ethereum core protocol.
+In the last months, we have been tasked with defining the mechanisms underlying [MEV Protocol](https://mev.io), a novel market design that can be realized now without changes to the Ethereum core protocol.
 We think of MEV Protocol as a radical but also pragmatic proposal to change the way block space is allocated in Ethereum - thereby (hopefully) introducing new dynamism in the whole value chain.
 As the basic MEV Protocol design is in place, and given recent discussion popping up around [Blockspace futures](https://ethresear.ch/t/execution-tickets/17944), we deem it timely to offer a brief description of how it works.

 ## The current state of affairs in PBS